myles-parfeniuk/data_control/README.md

 - Call-back functions can be registered to DataWrapper objects.
 - Call-back functions will be executed when the data of DataWrapper object is modified.

-**Why would I want to use it?**
+**Why is it useful?**

-In embedded system applications it's often required to take some sort of action that is associated with a piece of data.
+In embedded applications it's often required to take some sort of action that is associated with a piece of data.
 For example, we might want to:

-- Turn on an LED and power on a peripheral when a push-button is pressed
+- Detect the press of a button, then turn on an LED, and power on an external peripheral.
-- Adjust the PWM of a fan and write its speed to an OLED or LCD after sampling its tach signal
+- Sample a fan's tach signal, then adjust its PWM, and write its speed to an OLED.
-- Write the distance measured by a sensor to an OLED or LCD and move a stepper motor, after taking a distance reading

-Firmware can become large and complicated due to actions like these, especially in the context of a large system where several actions may need to be associated with one piece of data.
+Firmware can become complicated due to actions like these, especially in the context of a large system where several actions may need to be associated with a single piece of data.
 DataControl is intended to remedy this issue.

-Now, in the context of the above examples, with DataControl we can:
+In the context of the above examples, with DataControl we can:

-- Store the status of the button in a DataWrapper object within a "Button" class, register 2 different call-backs to DataWrapper in separate classes (for ex.
-"LedBackend" & "MyPeripheral")
+- Store the status of the button within a DataWrapper as a member of a"Button" class, register 2 different call-backs to DataWrapper in separate classes (for ex.
+"LedBackend" and "ExtPeripheralBackend")
-- Store the speed of the fan in a DataWrapper object within a "Fan" class, register 2 different call-backs to DataWrapper in separate classes (for ex.
+- Store the speed of the fan within a DataWrapper object as a member of a "Fan" class, register 2 different call-backs to DataWrapper in separate classes (for ex.
 "OledBackend" & "PWMBackend")

-- Store the distance measured by the sensor in a DataWrapper object within a "DistanceSensor" class, register 2 different call-backs to DataWrapper in separate classes (for ex.
-"OledBackend" & "StepperBackend")
+When the data is modified due to code within the scope of the Fan or Button class, a task will be created and execute any call-back functions registered in the "LedBackend", "ExtPeripheralBackend", "PWMBackend", and "OledBackend" implementations.
+Meaning, any "backend" objects will be notified of new data, without being aware of each other's existence.

 This leads to well organized firmware that is much easier to work with, especially as a system expands and grows.